joshuamichaelhall/devops-career-dashboard/docs/SECURITY.md

 This document provides details about the security features implemented in the DevOps Career Dashboard and best practices for secure deployment.

+## Privacy and Data Ownership

+The DevOps Career Dashboard is designed to ensure that **only you can update your own dashboard** while allowing others to use the codebase without compromising your personal data:

+1. **Data Isolation**: Your personal dashboard data is never included in the repository
+2. **Configuration Privacy**: Sensitive configuration is stored in `.env` files excluded via `.gitignore`
+3. **Authentication-Protected Updates**: Only users with admin credentials can modify dashboard data
+4. **Clean Repository**: When someone clones this repo, they get only code, not your personal data

+This design ensures you maintain full control over your career data while still allowing the community to benefit from the dashboard's functionality.

 ## Authentication System

 The dashboard uses a JWT (JSON Web Token) based authentication system with the following features: